Speech-to-speech models

 You may use pre-deployed models or bring your own API keys.

-Configuring real-time models
+Configuring speech-to-speech models

-To configure agent to use real-time model:
+To configure agent to use a speech-to-speech model:

 -